stahnma/hipchat-standup/README.md

     HIPCHAT_API_TOKEN # your api key for hipchat (v1 api)"
     ENABLE_EMAIL      # by default no email is sent, just stdout."
     EMAIL_TARGET      # who you send the email to? "
-    EMAIL_FROM        # who sends the standup email?"
+    EMAIL_FROM        # who sends the standup email?" - this should be valid email address, or else it won't always go through.

 # Usage